PressTpro/SystemBat/README.md

 3. Set the Installation Path
 4. Wait until it asks for username and password
 5. Type your Username, then password **it will be saved in systembat.ini**
+6. Then Type your Preffered Color Combination, If you want a new one, Submit one in Issues!
-6. Once Done, the Installer will run SystemBat, Login with your username and password
+7. Once Done, the Installer will run SystemBat, Login with your username and password